aljoh-equinor/turtlebot_teleoperation/README.md

 ### Xbox controller:
 * `Left-stick`: Wheel velocities
-* `Right-Stick` Move reference of arm end effector in the horizontal plane
+* `Right-stick` Move reference of arm end effector in the horizontal plane
 * `Triggers`: Move reference of arm end effector along the vertical axis
 * `Bumpers`: Close and open the gripper